 The best exercise program for someone with osteopenia strengthens bones, preserves bone mass, and improves balance to reduce the risk of falls and fractures.
 The best routine for strong bones includes three types of exercise:

 - Weight-bearing exercises: These types of exercises use your body weight for resistance.
-These programs typically involve aerobics, walking, running, Tai Chi or yoga.
+These programs typically involve aerobics, walking, running or Tai Chi.

-- Resistance exercises: These activities usually (but not always) involve using an external force to improve muscle strength.
+- Resistance exercises (strength-training exercises): These activities usually (but not always) involve using an external force to improve muscle strength.
 Free weights, resistance bands, machines, and even bodyweight are all considered strength training.

 - Balance exercises: Balance exercises challenge the ability to hold yourself upright when you move or are presented with uneven surfaces.
-Often seen in physical therapy, these exercises can help prevent falls that lead to a bone fracture.
-In addition, balance exercises are very beneficial for those with low bone density in order to decrease the risk of falls.
+Often seen in physical therapy, these exercises can help prevent falls.
+For individuals with low bone density, it's especially important to prevent falls that can lead to fracture.

 The Bone Health & Osteoporosis Foundation has specific recommendations on how often to perform each type of exercise:

 - Low-impact: Meaning that the load put on the bones is generally slow and progressive.
-Examples include Tai Chi, walking, gardening and yoga.
+Examples include tai chi, cardio on elliptical training machines, walking and gardening.

 - High-impact: Typically involves a quick bouncing or bounding movement off of the ground.
 Examples include stair climbing, running and jumping.

-These exercises are considered aerobic exercises because they get your heart rate up, making you breathe harder, and they benefit your cardiovascular health.
-However, not all aerobic exercises are weight-bearing.
+It should also be noted that not all exercises are weight-bearing exercises.
 Swimming for example is non-weight-bearing since your bodyweight is being supported by the water.
-Although it is great for other reasons, swimming does not reap the weight-bearing benefits you need for for bone health.
+Although it is great for other reasons, swimming does not reap the weight-bearing benefits you need to maintain bone density.

 Strength training with resistance exercises promotes healthy bones by preserving bone mineral density and helping build bone.
 These exercises also build the muscles that surround and support the bones.

-Balance exercises provide a weight-bearing benefit but challenge the body to stay upright when presented with uneven ground, turns, or unexpected perturbations.
-These exercises are so important for preventing falls (Bone Health and Osteoporosis Foundation, n.d.).
+Balance exercises challenge the body to stay upright when presented with uneven ground, turns, or unexpected perturbations.
+They also benefit your bones because they require you to hold up your body.
+These exercises are so important for preventing falls.
 Some older adults, regardless of bone health status, may be advised to work with a physical therapist on these exercises.

 Balance exercises work your body’s ability to maintain equilibrium as well as strengthening certain muscles that make you more stable.

-Balance training is often coupled with postural training since maintaining an upright posture is crucial for maintaining an upright and balanced body.
-Exercises for the shoulders, upper back, core, and hips can improve posture and take pressure off of the spine.
+Balance training is often coupled with postural training.
+That's because maintaining an upright posture is crucial for maintaining an upright and balanced body.
+Exercises for the shoulders, upper back, core and hips can improve posture and take pressure off of the spine.
 An extra perk of postural training: it can help relieve neck, shoulder or back pain.

-If you have osteoporosis, it is best to stick to low-intensity activities and avoid movements that involve rapid flexion and extension of the spine, such as sit-ups.
+If you have osteoporosis, it's also best to avoid movements that involve rapid flexion, extension and twisting of the spine, such as sit-ups.
 There are a handful of exercises you should avoid if you have osteoporosis, that will be okay with osteopenia.

 If you have a T-score that puts you on the border of osteopenia, or between osteopenia and osteoporosis, it can be confusing to figure out where to begin.
 It is best to seek medical advice before moving forward with an exercise program.
-You can also meet with a physical therapist to address concerns with the types of exercises that are best for you, and how to perform exercises with the correct form.
+A physical therapist can discuss the best exercises for you and how to perform them correctly.

-Lifestyle choices such as smoking and drinking also play a role in poor bone health, so quitting or cutting back on those activities can help as well.
+Lifestyle choices such as smoking and drinking also play a role in poor bone health.
+Quitting or cutting back on those activities can help as well.

 By cutting out the things that harm bone health and adding in the things that improve it, such as Wellen's personalized exercise program for osteopenia, you are setting yourself up for success.